The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 - Ontario Graduates Scholarships (OGS)

-For other sources of support, please consult the University Graduate Calendar section on awards and financial aid.
+For other sources of support, please consult the Graduate Studies - Awards and funding page.

 February 1st is the deadline for applying to the Master's in Tourism program, though applications may be submitted past that date.